 External Activities and Indicators of Esteem

-- Deputy Editor of the British Journal of Nutrition (BJN) and Journal of Nutritional Sciences (JNS), and editorial board member of the European Journal of Clinical Nutrition (EJCN) and Nutrition & Aging.
+- Deputy Editor of the British Journal of Nutrition (BJN) and Journal of Nutritional Sciences (JNS), and Section Editor of the European Journal of Clinical Nutrition (EJCN).

-- Current academic expert of the ILSI Obesity and Diabetes Task Force.
+- Current academic expert on the ILSI Obesity and Diabetes Task Force.

 - Member of HEFCE, UoA6, REF assessment panel 2010-2014.